Table of Contents

 is the expression's result type -- i.e. the C++ equivalent

-It would seem that, for any mapped type T
+It would seem that, for any mapped type T, a

 wide range of C++ types can represent server-side expressions with result